 Even if you don’t qualify for immediate relief due to coronavirus, you still might be able to reduce your monthly payments or even discover that you’re eligible for forgiveness.
 Take some time to look into your student loan debt reduction/forgiveness options by entering your information into the Navigator calculator.

 Debt consolidation: You might be able to get better interest rates and lower monthly payments than what you have now by consolidating consumer debt and refinancing your private student loans.
-(Note: Check the NEA Student Debt Navigator before you refinance to make sure you don’t accidentally forfeit any forgiveness you may qualify for.)
+Run your personal loan debt through our consolidation calculator.
+Note that student loans can’t be consolidated.
+Also, be sure to check the NEA Student Debt Navigator before you refinance to make sure you don’t accidentally forfeit any forgiveness you may qualify for.

-Earn interest: Make your savings work harder by parking your money in an account with a good interest rate.
-Consider switching to the NEA Online Savings Account, which offers a competitive rate.*
+Earn interest: Make your savings work harder by parking your money in an account that can earn interest while keeping your funds accessible.

 Reducing monthly expenses: Some online research and a few phone calls often can help you reduce your bills.
-You can ask your existing providers if they’ll work with you to lower your rates, or you may find a better deal by switching companies (such as your auto and home insurance) or finding suitable alternatives (like switching to a streaming video service).
+You can ask your existing providers if they’ll work with you to lower your rates, or you may find a better deal by switching companies or finding suitable alternatives (like switching to a streaming video service).
 And as the weather warms up, you can try some tricks to help reduce your cooling costs.

 Track your expenses: Getting a handle on what you’re spending and what you owe is really important right now.
 It’s worth taking a bit of time now to go through these 6 steps (you can use our free worksheet too) to help you evaluate your budget so you can look for areas in which to cut back, and also anticipate and meet your financial obligations.

 Access emergency funds